 You can trust these lovely blooming flowers to thrive in your garden with little care.
 On hot and dry summer days just sit back and relax and these flowers will flourish all on their own.

-For a plant called Whiteweed, the flowers are commonly blue, which is great for your dry garden.
-For a flower color which can be hard to grow, ‘ageratum' is a great choice for your arid landscape.
+For a plant called Whiteweed, the flowers are commonly deep purple to blue, which is great for your dry garden.
+For a flower color that can be hard to grow, ‘ageratum' is a great choice for your arid landscape.

-Like most variety from the sage and salvia family, the wild sage sure is drought-resistant.
+Like most varieties from the sage and salvia family, the wild sage sure is drought-resistant.
 Grow a drought-tolerant landscape with wild sage as an addition.

-One of the mainstays in a desert to semi desert landscape is the interesting yucca.
-It is similar to agave, only reserved or smaller in form and has conventional flowers which bloom in shorter time than agave.
+One of the mainstays in a desert to semi-desert landscape is the interesting yucca.
+It is similar to agave, only reserved or smaller in form, and has conventional flowers which bloom in a shorter time than agave.

 There you go, homesteaders!
 Drought-tolerant plants perfect for your dry or arid landscape.
 A dry spell wouldn't be much of a concern now with these trusty plants to choose from!

-So which drought tolerant plant will you be adding on your homestead?
-Let us know below in the comments!
+Which drought-tolerant plant will you be adding to your homestead?
+Let us know in the comments section below!

-This post was originally published in April 2016 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on November 9, 2019, and has been updated for quality and relevancy.